Applying for a PhD or MD(Res)

 - True part-time students are required to complete a Part-time student application (DOC)

-- Part-time students deviting 80-100% of their time to the programme will follow 'FT milestones'
+- Students devoting 50-79% of their time to the programme will follow 'True PT milestones' and will be registered as part-time.

-- Part-time students devoting 50-79% of their tome to the programme will follow 'True PT milestones'
+- Students devoting 80-100% of their time to the programme will follow 'FT milestones' and will be registered as full-time.

-- All Imperial College London staff are considered part-time and must select the ‘Staff Research Students’ field in their application.
-However, they are still able to follow full-time milestones, if their supervisor agrees
+- All Imperial College London staff must select ‘Staff’ under the ‘Student Type’ field in their application.

 Please note: You are not eligible to study if you can only devote less than 50% of your week’s time to the degree programme.